Friday, January 20, 2012

 Doing the right thing

-Yesterday when I picked Jordan up from school, I asked her whom she sat with at lunch, as I often do.
-She told me she sat with a girl I will call Lisa, someone Jordan is friendly with but does not consider a best friend.
-I asked Jordan who else she sat with, and she said only Lisa, which seemed odd.
-Jordan went on to explain to me that many kids wanted to sit near Kelly, including Jordan, as is the case pretty much daily.
-And in fact, once that group of kids, again, including Jordan, was sitting at Kelly's table, that left Lisa at another table by herself.
+Yesterday when I picked J up from school, I asked her whom she sat with at lunch, as I often do.
+She told me she sat with a girl I will call Lisa, someone J is friendly with but does not consider a best friend.
+I asked J who else she sat with, and she said only Lisa, which seemed odd.
+J went on to explain to me that many kids wanted to sit near Kelly, including J, as is the case pretty much daily.
+And in fact, once that group of kids, again, including J, was sitting at Kelly's table, that left Lisa at another table by herself.
 So rather than leave Lisa all alone, my kid went to sit with her.

-I told Jordan how proud of her I was, knowing how much she likes Kelly and wants to sit with her.
-Plus, Lisa has said a few mean things to Jordan, which my kid is obviously willing to overlook/forgive.
+I told J how proud of her I was, knowing how much she likes Kelly and wants to sit with her.

 Knowing the kids at that school as well as I do, I am not sure too many if any would do what Jordan did.
 But my kid did the right thing.
 I will take that.